Stop Bear Slaughter: PETA Unveils Faux-Fur Queen’s Guard Cap

 Prime Minister Boris Johnson has also supported the initiative, saying synthetic fur caps should be used if they would “help save a few bears”.
 Now, he’s in a position to make it happen.

 Over the years, the MoD has replaced leopard and beaver fur with faux fur.
 Nearly 20 years after the UK banned fur farming, and with a post-Brexit ban on the importation of fur anticipated, a tried-and-tested alternative to bear fur is now ready to be rolled out.

 PETA is urging the prime minister to make good on his word by instructing the MoD to switch to the new faux fur for all future caps.

 Join us by taking these two simple steps to help stop the slaughter of bears for the Queen’s Guard’s caps:

 STEP 1: Take to social media.

 Struggling with writer’s block?
 Try something like this:

-Hey, @BorisJohnson, @PETAUK has provided the MOD with a faux bear fur that is indistinguishable from real fur.
-Please stop the senseless slaughter of bears by @DefenceHQ & quick march the new faux bearskin into service. #MoDGoFurFree
+Hey @BorisJohnson, @PETAUK has provided the MOD with a faux bear fur that is suitable for use on the Queen’s Guards caps.
+Help stop the senseless slaughter of bears & quick march the new faux bearskin into service. #MoDGoFurFree

 STEP 2: Send Prime Minister Boris Johnson and Secretary of State for Defence Ben Wallace an e-mail.